 Respondents were most concerned about maintaining access from the east and existing traffic congestion.
 Several respondents indicated that construction of the interchange in 20 - 30 years is too long and short-term improvements are needed.
 For detailed information about the information session, please view the display boards, comment summary and the verbatim comments from the feedback forms.

 Representatives from The City of Calgary, Rocky View County, Alberta Transportation and power transmission utilities (AltaLink, Alberta Electric System Operator and ENMAX) were invited to attend an Issues Scoping Workshop June 25, 2015.
 The purpose of the workshop was for technical experts to identify issues, concerns and constraints prior to developing concepts for the future half interchange.

 Some of the topics discussed included high loads ramps and high load traffic requirements, preserving or managing the surrounding wetlands, accommodating wildlife movement, the existing power lines, residential access and the local road network.
-The input received will be used to facilitate developing and reviewing options for the future interchange.
+The input received was used to develop and review options for the future interchange.

 The project team met with key stakeholders and all adjacent landowners - seven groups in total - to review preliminary interchange options.
 Landowners were most interested in minimizing right-of-way requirements, providing a full interchange at 100 Street S.E., and keeping 116 Street S.E. on the current alignment.

-There were 52 people that attended the open house and five of them submitted their feedback forms at the event.
+Fifty two people attended the open house and five of them submitted their feedback forms at the event.
 There were 58 feedback forms completed online.

 - The majority of the respondents (48 respondents, 83%) felt the proposed short-term improvements at 100 Street S.E. would improve traffic flow.